dnbard/EasyEvents/README.md

 // publish a message
 EasyEvents.publish(EVENT_TITLE);

+// or publish a message with some data attached to it EasyEvents.publish(EVENT_TITLE, {
+  msg: 'Hello, EasyEvents!'
+});

 // publish a message synchronously
 // use with caution and only if you know why your messages should be sent synchronously